Expanding the possibilities

 of performance

-A new programming initiative at SummerWorks, the Associate Artists program provides an opportunity for three (3) artists or companies to come into a more intimate, supportive, and long-term engagement with the organization.
+Our Associate Artists program provides an opportunity for performance artists, collectives, or companies to come into a more intimate, supportive, and long-term engagement with the organization.
 At its core, the program is designed to offer tangible supports for selected artists or companies, over the course of two years.

 SummerWorks will present each Associate Artist within two summer Festivals, and support the development of their creative projects.
 The program is iterative by design, with responsive opportunities for research, collaboration, and public engagement in each Festival context, and throughout the year.